 Adamera Minerals holds a broad land position in the Cooke Mountain area in Washington State.
 The land surrounds or encompasses part of 5 past producing mines including Overlook, Lamefoot, Key West, Key East and Belcher.
-The Kettle River Gold Mill which was recently placed on care and maintenance is central to Adameras Cooke Mountain project.
-Approximately 1M oz. of gold have been mined from these high-grade deposits during the 1990s.
+The Kettle River Gold Mill which is currently on care and maintenance is central to Adamera’s Cooke Mountain project.
+Approximately 3M oz. of gold has been processed at the mill since 1990.

 Cooke Mountain Trends - Overlook Trend and Lamefoot Trend

 As a result of an aggressive 2017-2018 exploration program and interpretation of associated data and results, Adamera has defined two significant gold producing multi-kilometre trends within the Cooke Mountain Project.
 The two trends include the Overlook Gold Trend on the east side of the project and the Lamefoot Gold Trend on the west side.
 Both trends contain numerous untested and or drill confirmed targets.

 Hochschild funded a 2021 drill program on three Cooke Mountain areas, namely the Goodfoot, Lamefoot South and Oversight properties.

 The Lamefoot Trend is located 6 kilometres west of the Overlook Trend.
 The trend extends for 7 kilometres, with the historic Lamefoot gold deposit near its northern limit.

 Adamera has identified two high priority areas on the trend that contain a number of compelling drill targets.
 These areas include the Lamefoot South and Goodfoot properties.
 The targets are based on a multi-discipline database.

 Detailed work in 2020-2021 completed by Adamera includes: ground magnetics, electromagnetics to detect massive sulfides, induced polarization (IP) to detect sulfide veining and silica, gold plus pathfinder element geochemistry and drilling.